-Jérôme Sessini’s new book, Inner Disorder, collates his work made in Ukraine over three years, tracing the Ukrainian uprising from the extreme violence of the latter stages of the Euromaidan protests in February 2014, to growing Russian nationalistic sentiment manifesting across the eastern part of the country.
+Jérôme Sessini’s new book, Inner Disorder, collates his work made in Ukraine over three years, tracing the Ukrainian uprising from the extreme violence of the latter stages of the Euromaidan protests in February 2014, to growing Russian nationalistic sentiment manifesting across the historically pro-European west of the country.
 As two republics emerged in the Donbas region, in the aftermath of revolution in Kiev, Sessini mapped fighting that broke out between separatists and militias supporting Ukraine, travelling between the capital and the industrial cities of the east, documenting shell-ridden landscapes, and everyday life for civilians amid war.
 The book, available now from Editorial RM, combines Sessini’s photographs, video stills — including from an original film made at Maidan Square, and his diary notes from 2014 to 2017.
 The result is a decidedly non-partisan portrait of a country devastatingly divided.

 Sessini sat down with Magnum to discuss the making of the work, how a photographer removes traces of themselves from journalistic images, and the necessity for encounters with truth in violence.

 You have been working in Ukraine for a long time – was it hard to know when to call the work complete, and to start work on this book?
 Was there a particular event, or cessation of events that made that decision for you?